-First, ensure you have signed a contributor license agreement.
+First, if you are contributing on behalf of your employer, ensure you have signed a contributor license agreement.
 Then follow these steps for contributing to Lisp-Stat:

 - Step 1: Get source code.